Christmas across Europe: Carp in your bathtub and other Czech traditionsComments

 In 1952, the communist prime minister of Czechoslovakia, Antonín Zapotocky, told children in a television address that the Baby Jesus who had once brought them presents had now grown up and became Grandfather Frost.

-But Czechs didn’t buy the Russian import, and neither are they are now accepting of the American import of Santa Claus.
+But Czechs didn’t buy the Russian import, and neither are they now accepting of the American import of Santa Claus.

 “We love Czech traditions.
 We want to keep Czech traditions.
 This means no Grandfather Frost, no Santa Claus,” Eva Fruhwirtová, a spokeswoman for the Zachraňte Ježíška (“Save Baby Jesus”) group, told local media in 2008 when it was created.